sunblaze-ucb/blackbox-attacks/docs/_posts/2017-11-26-image-gallery.markdown

 ## Attacks on the NSFW classification model
 The [NSFW model][nsfw-api] hosted by Clarifai has just 2 classes: 'sfw' and 'nsfw'.
-The first image is classified as 'nsfw' with a confidence of 0.83 by the NSFW model while the second image is classified as 'nsfw' with a confidence of 0.85.
-The corresponding adversarial images are classifed as 'sfw' with confidences of 0.65 for the first image and 0.55 for the second image.
+The first image (topmost) is classified as 'nsfw' with a confidence of 0.83 by the NSFW model while the second image (third from top) is classified as 'nsfw' with a confidence of 0.85.
+The corresponding adversarial images are classifed as 'sfw' with confidences of 0.65 for the first image (second from top) and 0.55 for the second image (bottom).

 {% include gallery.html  gallery=3 %}